Safety Beyond the Site: Mental Health in the Construction Industry

 • Layoffs

 The industry's culture makes it difficult for construction workers to ask for help—even if they desperately need it.
 Often, construction workers do not want to show weakness and feel they must present themselves as tough, strong, and macho.
-Many are afraid to ask for help when it comes to a work-related task, let alone acknowledging mental health issues.
+Many are afraid to ask for help when it comes to a work-related task, let alone acknowledge mental health issues.
 It can be very uncomfortable for someone to express emotions and feelings, especially if there are suicidal thoughts.

-Since prevention is always key when it comes to any safety matter, construction safety programs would do well to include mental health safety.
-A contractor can include mental health resources (e.g., local counselors and hotlines) in their safety manuals along with written indicators of when it may be wise to seek outside help.
-These indicators can also be reviewed in safety meetings, which might diffuse nervousness about such topics.
-Openly talking about daily pressures and showing appreciation of workers can help calm the fears of someone who might struggle.
+Since prevention is key regarding any safety matter, construction safety programs would do well to include mental health safety.
+Include mental health resources (e.g., local counselors and hotlines) in safety manuals with written indicators of when it may be wise to seek outside help.
+Reviewing these indicators in safety meetings might help diffuse nervousness about such topics.
+Openly talking about daily pressures and showing appreciation for workers can help calm the fears of someone struggling.

 Reducing the stigma around mental health by cultivating a supportive workplace environment, normalizing mental health issues, and providing the right tools and resources can help create a safer place for your workers.
+Here are some valuable resources that can support mental health in the construction industry:

 If you or someone you know is struggling with mental health, there are many resources available to get help.